JetBrains/kotlin/GRADLE_PLUGIN.md

         files 'lib1.klib', 'lib2.klib'
     }
     ```
 * Specify a Kotlin/Native artifact object or its name.
-In this case the plugin automatically chooses a library with correct target
+In this case the plugin automatically chooses a library with the correct target
-and set dependencies between building tasks.
+and sets dependencies between building tasks.

     ```
     libraries {